-For information about retention devices, visit our website here.
+For information about retention devices, visit the Cochlear online store.

 Breaking sound barriers in the pool and daily life

 Becoming a competitive swimmer means everything to 19-year-old Mariana, an athlete with hearing loss who has defied the odds and has achieved results in the pool that once seemed unimaginable.
 Born prematurely and weighing less than 1kg, doctors painted a grim picture for Mariana's future.
 They suggested she might survive, but risked going blind and deaf.